 Draper is a somewhat ethnically-diverse city.
 The people who call Draper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Draper residents report their race to be White, followed by Asian.
-Important ancestries of people in Draper include German, Irish, Swedish, and Scottish.
+Important ancestries of people in Draper include German, Irish, Scottish, and Danish.

 The most common language spoken in Draper is English.
 Other important languages spoken here include Spanish and Polish.